allink/allink-core/README.md

 2. To work directly on allink-core in the same directory as the boilerplate-project, we create a symlink. `ln -s ~/projects/allink-core/allink_core allink_core`

 > Make sure you do not commit these changes, as your teammates probably do not care about having a local allink-core mapped in their project.

+> Make added or updated translations with the following command: `./manage.py makemessages --symlinks`

 You are all set.
 When you now run `docker-compose up` your application will run with your local allink-core repo.
 However if you run `docker-compose build` you will still be installing the allink-core repo from the requirements file.

 If you need to run `docker-compose build` with your new branch.
 Just commit your changes to your feature branch on the allink-core repo and add it to the boilerplate-2.0 requirementsfile with the corresponding commit hash. e.g: `https://github.com/allink/allink-core/tarball/ccb67deaed7dbc07bd565c717a21c0a07752bd9d`